Molecular Biology of the Cell

 Vascular endothelial growth factor (VEGF) is a regulator of vascularization in development and is a key growth factor in tissue repair.
 In disease, VEGF contributes to vascularization of solid tumors and arthritic joints.
 This study examines the role of the mRNA-binding protein AUF1/heterogeneous nuclear ribonucleoprotein D (AUF1) in VEGF gene expression.
 We show that overexpression of AUF1 in mouse macrophage-like RAW-264.7 cells suppresses endogenous VEGF protein levels.
 To study 3′ untranslated region (UTR)–mediated regulation, we introduced the 3′ UTR of VEGF mRNA into a luciferase reporter gene.
 Coexpression of AUF1 represses VEGF-3′ UTR reporter expression in RAW-264.7 cells and in mouse bone marrow–derived macrophages.
 The C-terminus of AUF1 contains arginine–glycine–glycine (RGG) repeat motifs that are dimethylated.
 Deletion of the RGG domain of AUF1 eliminated the repressive effects of AUF1.
 Surprisingly, expression of an AUF1-RGG peptide reduced endogenous VEGF protein levels and repressed VEGF-3′ UTR reporter activity in RAW-264.7 cells.
 These findings demonstrate that AUF1 regulates VEGF expression, and this study identifies an RGG peptide that suppresses VEGF gene expression.

 Fellows, Abigail; Griffin, Mary E.; Petrella, Brenda L.; Zhong, Lihui; Parvin-Nejad, Fatemeh P.; Fava, Roy; Morganelli, Peter; Robey, R. Brooks; and Nichols, Ralph C., "AUF1/hnRNP D Represses Expression of VEGF in Macrophages" (2012).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3854.